dhchenx/quick-pypi/README.md

 # Quick-PyPI

-The simplest and quickest way to build and upload a PyPI package
+The simplest and quickest way to build and publish a PyPI package

 ## Installation
 ```pip